Ecological Succession in a Changing World Essay Sample Ireland

 Primary Succession takes place when the organisms for the very first time in an area colonize and such an area does not hold any prior life and was already barren.

 After a lava eruption, the place underneath starts getting cold forming new rocks with surfaces.
 First organisms are mostly single or multicellular like algae, fungi, mosses, and lichens which easily colonize in these areas.

 The first species formed after any such disturbance is called pioneer species.

-After successful colonization of plants and habitats, animals such as insects, birds, vertebrates start coming to the place colonizing the area further.
+After successful colonization of plants and habitats, animals such as insects, birds, and vertebrates start coming to the place colonizing the area further.

 Secondary Ecological Succession

 Secondary Succession is a better-advanced stage than the primary stage of succession.
 Most of the major plants and animals are part of this stage and are a fast-moving community that is moving gradually moving towards its climax.

 Most biological communities experience disturbances in the form of natural events that are taking place and setting back the progress of succession. (wildfires, floods, waterlogging, etc.)

 Due to the forest fire, the trees and animals get burnt down and after the fire stops in a few months we see the cold in the woods where there is no sign of life.
 After some more few months green algae and fungi starts growing on the barren surfaces and then eventually plants start growing.